GOD IN THE BOOK OF ESTHER

 15 But He saves the needy from the sword, From the mouth of the mighty, And from their hand.

-Undoubtedly, among several lessons, the book of Esther teaches us that God’s blessings or favour we receive in life are divine provision and preparation for us to fulfil our God-assigned unique responsibilities and purposes in our generation (Esth.
+Undoubtedly, among several lessons, the book of Esther teaches us that God’s blessings or favor we receive in life are divine provision and preparation for us to fulfill our God-assigned unique responsibilities and purposes in our generation (Esth.
 4:13-16).

 God’s blessings are not for our self-gratification, boasting, or for us to simply consume upon our lusts.
-It is a sheer ignorance or immaturity to think that God just blesses and favours you only for your personal gratification or satisfaction.
+It is sheer ignorance or immaturity to think that God just blesses and favors you only for your gratification or satisfaction.

-Unfolding events recorded in Chapters 3, 4 and 5 of the book of Esther are quite distressing and disturbing for the Jews in Babylon.
+Unfolding events recorded in Chapters 3, 4, and 5 of the book of Esther are pretty distressing and disturbing for the Jews in Babylon.

-Hearing about the evil plot of Haman, the Jews in Babylon mourned, wailed, fasted and prayed, laying in sackcloth and ashes (Esth.
+Hearing about the evil plot of Haman, the Jews in Babylon mourned, wailed, fasted, and prayed, laying in sackcloth and ashes (Esth.
 4:1-17).
-Ironically, God remained silence to their loud, passionate and desperate cries and prayers for help and deliverance.
+Ironically, God remained silent to their loud, passionate, and desperate cries and prayers for help and deliverance.

 God neither sent them any prophet with words of comfort, hope and assurance nor give them any miraculous signs to assure them of His intervention.
 That period was indeed their dark hours in Babylon!

-We can certainly identify with their distress and confusion stemming not only from the threat of their enemy, but also from the silence of their God.
+We can certainly identify with their distress and confusion stemming from the threat of their enemy and the silence of their God.

-However, the dramatic twist of events in Chapters 6, 7 and 8 of the book of Esther undoubtedly revealed that God’s silence to the desperate pleas and supplications of His people does not mean that God has forsaken His people, or that God would fail or forget to show Himself strong on behalf of His children.
+However, the dramatic twist of events in Chapters 6, 7, and 8 of the book of Esther undoubtedly revealed that God’s silence to the desperate pleas and supplications of His people does not mean that God has forsaken His people or would fail or forget to show Himself strong on behalf of His children.

-In our times of distresses, when the wicked are boasting and scheming against us and they appear to be advancing in their wicked plots against us, and when it seems that God remains silence to our passionate and desperate cries for help and deliverance, we can be rest assured that just as it happened in the book of Esther the wicked will eventually fail and fall before us.
+In our times of distresses, when the wicked are boasting and scheming against us or appear to be advancing in their wicked plots against us, or it seems that God remains silent to our passionate and desperate cries for help and deliverance, we can be rest assured that just as it happened in the book of Esther the wicked will eventually fail and fall before us.